kunhwiko/concepts/systems/Kubernetes/7-readiness.md

 ##### Jobs
 ```
 Jobs
-   a) manages one or more pods to execute some operation until it is successful
+   a) Manages one or more pods to execute some operation until it is successful.
-   b) if a pod fails, then a new pod runs to finish the operation
+   b) If a pod fails, then a new pod runs to finish the operation.
-   c) jobs and their pods will not be cleared after completion (delete the job to clear all resources)
+   c) Jobs and their pods will not be cleared after completion (delete the job to clear all resources).
 ```

 ##### Example